imran3/random-joke/README.md

 # What is this project

-This is simple web app that retrieves top 100 hot jokes from subreddit r/jokes and display them, one at time.
+Simple web app that retrieves top 100 hot jokes from subreddit r/jokes and display them, one at time.

 ## How to use